 Is the toothbrush biodegradable?

-Whilst there are many variations of bamboo toothbrushes available on the market, some are not in fact bamboo, but another wood such as beech.
+You will find many variations of bamboo toothbrushes available on the market.
+Some are not in fact bamboo, but other woods such as beech.
 All bristles are made with either animal hair or some form of nylon.
-Unfortunately, no toothbrush with any form of nylon bristle is fully biodegradable despite claims.
-Our toothbrushes have passed strict testing and have been certified bio-based with bristles made from 64% castor bean oil, 36% nylon and a 100% ethically sourced bamboo handle and compostable packaging..
+Unfortunately, no toothbrush with any form of nylon bristle is fully biodegradable despite claims that they are.
+Nature & My toothbrushes have passed strict testing and have been certified bio-based with bristles made from 64% castor bean oil, 36% nylon and a 100% ethically sourced bamboo handle and compostable packaging..

-Most people choose to go for medium or hard bristles believing they will get a better clean.
+Most people choose to go for medium or hard bristles in the belief that you will get a better clean.
 In fact the exact opposite is true!
-Medium and hard-bristled brushes actually damage the gums, root surface, and protective tooth enamel.
+Medium and hard-bristled brushes can actually damage the gums, root surface, and protective tooth enamel.
 Dental professionals will recommend that you brush gently and with the softest bristle available.
-Our bristles have not been shaped as the straight trim ensures the entire set of bristles remain in contact with the teeth whilst brushing and less pressure is applied.
+Nature & My bristles have not been shaped as the straight trim ensures the entire set of bristles remain in contact with the teeth whilst brushing and less pressure is applied.

-Care and Disposal – Ensure to keep the head as DRY as possible after brushing to limit moisture retention and prolong the life of your toothbrush and bristles.
-To dispose, snap the head off or pluck out the bristles individually and dispose.
+Care and Disposal – Try and keep the head as dry as possible after brushing to limit moisture retention.
+This will prolong the life of your toothbrush and bristles.
+To dispose, snap the head off or pluck out the bristles individually and dispose of as sadly nylon bristles cant be recycled.
 The film wrapper is 100% non-toxic and water soluble and both the handle and packaging is 100% compostable and biodegradable.